How to Be a Speaker for the Best Conference Ever

 By FAR the most common problem guests run into is that they end up with an echo during any videos they include in their powerpoint or keynote presentation.
 This is usually caused by your video playing out of your computer speakers and that sound being picked up by your microphone.
 PLEASE check for this.

-Most problems can be avoided by doing a short sample recording for your own use, where you test a slide or two, including one of your video slides if you plan to include videos in your presentation.
+Most problems can be avoided (or at least caught before doing your full presentation!) by doing a short sample recording for your own use, where you test a slide or two, including one of your video slides if you plan to include videos in your presentation.

 The other problem guests run into is with VOLUME.
 Again, this can be solved by recording a short practice run and listening to it back.
 We’d MUCH rather have you be too loud than too quiet.
 If this is something you run into, please ask and we can help you problem solve!